 Effectiveness: Independence Woodlot has achieved its goals.
+California irrigating approximately 286 acres.

-California Department of Forestry helps with harvesting and cleanup and the Lone Pine Future Farmers of America irrigate the woodlot and distributes the wood according to the operations plan and the management guidelines that were developed by the Technical Group.
-Independence Springfield has achieved its goal over approximately 280 acres.
-LADWP is currently planning to irrigate an additional 40 acres.
+Department of Forestry helps with harvesting and cleanup and the Lone Pine Future Farmers of America irrigate the woodlot and distributes the wood according to the operations plan and the management guidelines that were developed by the Technical Group.
+Independence Springfield has achieved its goal and is